JLAC11/JLAC11.github.io/project-ecobike/intro.md

 Frankly, I had thought of building a much more formal document than this blog, but given time constraints (as well as just wishing to *not* sit for hours at a time doing this), I've decided to go into a more atomic format, sharing over here every once in a while small advances.
+Given this, you can start looking at the [data at a first glance](a-first-glance.md)